bchartier777/Multi-agent-RL/README.md

 Executing with Actor_v2, Critic_v2, the average returns for simple speaker listener are similar to  Actor_v1 / Critic_v1.
 One of the next steps is to quantify return with other enhancements enabled.

 ## Next steps
- - Scope integration of Multi-agent Mujoco [REF]- May require Linux, my current dev environment is Window
+ - Scope integration of [Multi-agent Mujoco](https://github.com/Farama-Foundation/Gymnasium-Robotics).
+This may require Linux, since the docs state that Windows is not supported (my current dev environment is Windows).
  - Quantify performance of subset of combination of new options with multiple Petting Zoo environments
- - Scope completion of the recurrent Actor and Critic classes, requires mods to the two primary training methods
+ - Scope completion of the recurrent Actor and Critic classes, requires multiple mods to the two primary training methods

 ## References
 [1] [This](https://github.com/Lizhi-sjtu/MARL-code-pytorch/tree/main) is the reference repo, developed by Lizhi Sjtu.